GPII/common-terms-registry/express/api/ctr.md

             "record": {
                 "uniqueId": "existingRecord",
                 "definition": "This existing record needs to be updated.", "type": "GENERAL",
                 "termLabel": "Existing Record",
                 "definition": "This is an existing record.",
-               "notes": "This record is another sample record."
+                "notes": "This record is another sample record.", "lastUpdated": "Wed Apr 09 2014 13:30:00 GMT+0200 (CEST)" }
-            }
         }
         ```